 This wasn’t to be the case as we have seen the swelling in surges of human rights, domestic & sexual violence/abuse, and racism issues come to the forefront across media in breaking news stories.
 From the devastating loss of George Floyd and the #blacklivesmatter movement that ignited all over the world to the #MiseFosta, #GenderDisparityRadioIre & #MeToo movements, the general consensus is that we have had enough.

 Many erudite articles covering these movements have been written and shared by people, acting as a great resource for learning about the difficult topics we face in society today.
 And it is time we stopped and listened with open ears as to how we can do and be better.

-We launched the report on June 24th and it went viral, to be viewed, shared and exposed to close to 20 million people, as well as trending 5 times on Twitter and being featured in most of the press publications in Ireland and some of the largest publications in the UK.
-It exposed a harsh reality that women in Ireland’s music scene face in the professional playing field.
+We launched the first report on June 24th and it went viral, and the Uk report followed in August to be viewed, shared and exposed to close to 66 million people, as well as trending 5 times on Twitter and being featured in most of the press publications in Ireland and some of the largest publications in the UK.
+It exposed a harsh reality that womxn in Ireland & the UK music scene face in the professional playing field.